Shuanglu/gke-event-notifier/README.md

 # GKE-Event-Notifier

 ## Introduction
-A golang Cloud Function which subscribes the GKE events from a PubSub topic and send the event like below to Slack channel via webhook
+A golang Cloud Function which subscribes the GKE events from a PubSub topic and sends the event like below to Slack channel via webhook

 ```
 MASTER of cluster <cluster name> is upgrading from version <cluster version> to version <cluster version>.